 When we were done, Ashley’s friend Amy admiringly commented that, “it looks like Pinterest in here”.
 Lol!
 That comment made me laugh and it’s a compliment in my books.
-Ashley is a huge fan of Pinterest and that’s where she spotted cranberry, cedar and Epson salt centerpieces by Madigan Made (with the mason jar twist by Yellow Bliss Road).
+Ashley is a huge fan of Pinterest and that’s where she spotted cranberry, cedar and Epsom salt centerpieces by Madigan Made (with the mason jar twist by Yellow Bliss Road).
 Ashley had a basement full of glass mason jars (don’t we all?) and we stumbled across a huge jug of Epsom salt – and a giant bag of fresh cranberries – at Costco one night, so this super easy DIY cranberry and “snow” mason jar centerpiece had to happen.
 It’s a lovely, natural way to decorate for the holidays – everything can be composted or reused, there’s nothing plastic here.

 There was such a nice ambiance when the votives were lit: